fdb/slarg-website/publications/bauxite.md

 description: >-
-  *Bauxite*, an edition with & on aluminium, stone paper & plastic, made by SLARG researcher Karen Vermeren during her artist in residency in Masereel Center and with an accompanied text of Sofie Crabbé, is the start for her research project *City in Reverse, Reflecting Aluminum*.
+  *Bauxite*, an edition with & on aluminium, stone paper & plastic, made by SLARG researcher Karen Vermeren during her artist in residency in Masereel Center and with an accompanied text from Sofie Crabbé, is the start for her research project *City in Reverse, Reflecting Aluminum*.